“Finally, it’s quiet.” Aura sighed. She kicked her heels away and sank into a lavishly decorated bed that could comfort an entire family.

 Ragna sat next to the princess.
-She took a bite from the caviar on their silver platter and looked around.
+She took a bite from the caviar on the silver platter, they had taken from the banquet and looked around.
 Two doors connected the chamber to the east and west halls of the floor.
 She didn’t know what she had expected, but the periwinkle room was the same as ever.
-The left side was one giant bookshelf.
-It would be more apt to call it a library.
+The number of books on her shelf had increased since last year.

 From her position, Ragna tried to read some of the titles.
 ‘The fall of Camelot’; ‘The art of Realpolitik’; ‘Persuasive Psychology’; ‘Basics of human behavioral science’; ‘Myths of Aes’; ‘History of Aes’; ‘Advanced Void Theory II’; ‘Cry On’ – at least one book she had read.

 Through windows that had the size of walls, the Juliet roses in Aura’s room basked in the night light.
 On her desk was a tablet and a picture frame.
 Unless Aura had replaced the photo, it should have been the one when the four of them played in that field of lilies in the royal garden.
 Didn’t her mother shoot it?
 How long ago had that been?

 Above the desk twin swords decorated the walls like a trophy that had resigned itself to a life of dust catching.

 “Still, did they have to applaud that loud?
 My ears are sensitive, you know?”
 Aura rubbed her long dagger-like ears – a parting gift of a vicious illness she once had.

 “You liar.”
 Ragna chuckled and let her fingers sider over the ears herself.
 A warm sensation spread through her fingertips, but Aura showed no reaction.
 Ragna pouted.

 When they were younger, they had been Aura’s one weak point.
 Apparently, she had overcome that.

 “But it’s nice to see you again,” said Aura.
 “How long has it been?
 Almost a year, right?”